-Bass Coast Health provides a public-funded Emergency Department at Armitage House, Wonthaggi Hospital and also an Urgent Care Centre at the Phillip Island Health Hub at Cowes.
+Bass Coast Health provides a public-funded Emergency Department at Wonthaggi Hospital and also an Urgent Care Centre at the Phillip Island Health Hub at Cowes.

 These first class facilities are staffed by our own dedicated emergency doctors and nurses, and operate 24 hours a day, seven days per week.

-The Emergency Department offers 23 treatment spaces that are spacious and equipped with the latest medical equipment, all within the standalone Armitage House building.
-All treatment areas have doors and there are also single rooms for isolation.
-Patients have a spacious waiting room overlooking a lovely garden that offers a calming environment.
+The Emergency Department offers purpose-built treatment spaces that are spacious and equipped with the latest medical equipment.
+All treatment areas have doors and there are isolation rooms.

 Patients will be assisted by security at the front door, before being referred to the spacious waiting room for triage.

 The Urgent Care Centre offers a series of bays and an isolation room.
 Enter via the Hub main entrance and report to reception for triage.
 The Centre offers treatment for minor injuries and illness.
-More serious conditions maybe referred to the Armitage Emergency Department or another hospital.
+More serious conditions may be referred to the Emergency Department or another hospital.